On this page

 Donating reusable bags

-- The City is developing a list of organizations that accept donations of clean reusable bags in good working condition to distribute them to community members in need.
+- The City has a list of organizations that accept donations of clean reusable bags in good working condition to distribute them to community members in need.

 Effective January 1, 2023, businesses in Guelph are banned from providing prepared food in polystyrene foam containers and cups to customers including plates, bowls, cups, trays, cartons and hinged or lidded containers.
 The ban applies to prepared food consumed at the business, served as takeout or delivery, and packaged as leftovers.